 By adopting, you’ll also be limiting the possibility of indirectly supporting unethical breeding techniques.
 For instance, puppy mills breed dogs in poor conditions for commercial purposes.
-Many times, their cages are overcrowded, and they are denied healthy dietary requirements and clean water.
+Their cages are often overcrowded, and they are denied healthy dietary requirements and clean water.
 The facilities then sell these pets in stores for profit.

 Regularly grooming your pets will help to prevent fleas and ticks as part of your sustainable pet care routine.
 This process also entails washing their beds to ensure they’re sleeping in clean places.
 In this light, it’s important to use non-toxic shampoos and soaps.
 These not only prevent fleas but also prevent harmful chemicals from seeping into the water drains.

-When people groom their pets regularly, this helps to reduce the need for flea and ticks treatments.
+When people groom their pets regularly, this helps to reduce the need for flea and tick treatments.
 Frequently, these treatments and sprays are heavily chemical-based.
-Not only do they affect pet health, but they also affect human wellbeing.
+Not only do they affect pet health, but they also affect human well-being.
 Many of these pest-control sprays contain harsh ingredients linked to issues like respiratory problems and cancer.

 Sustainability in its various forms requires necessary lifestyle changes.
 Right from our individual choices, we can make a difference.
 When it comes to pet care, it’s also important to regularly review your routines.
-These include feeding routines, grooming routines and even play routines.
+These include feeding routines, grooming routines, and even play routines.

-Examining walk routines involves taking walks instead of drives.
+Examining walk routines involves taking walks instead of driving.
 For instance, dog walks are normal; however, you can also take walks when you need to go to the store.
-This helps you reduce the amount of toxic emissions your vehicle releases into the atmosphere.
+This helps you reduce the number of toxic emissions your vehicle releases into the atmosphere.

 Pursuing a sustainable lifestyle while having a furry friend at home doesn’t have to be an impossible journey.
 Acknowledging the environmental effects is the first step.
 Making the necessary lifestyle changes then comes next.